glazk0/zeki/README.md

 Zeki is currently available in the following languages:

 - English
+- Deutsch
+- Italiano
+- Русский

-If you would like to contribute to the localization of Zeki, please refer to the [Localization](.github/LOCALIZATION.md) guide.
+If you would like to contribute to the localization of Zeki, please refer to the [localization](.github/LOCALIZATION.md) guide.

 ## Self-Hosting